Fall of Kabul (2021): Aftermath

 On the evening of 18 August, the Ministry of Foreign Affairs and International Cooperation of the United Arab Emirates (UAE) announced that it had welcomed former president Ghani into the UAE on humanitarian grounds.
 On 19 August, Ghani released a video denying reports he had carried a large sum of money with him as he fled and that he was negotiating a return to Afghanistan.
 Other government, military or anti-Taliban officials also fled to India, Pakistan, Tajikistan, and Uzbekistan.

-In the days following the fall, American government agencies began erasing public articles and images featuring Afghan civilians from their websites, fearing that the new Taliban government might use those websites to identify and target civilians for reprisals.
-The American government also announced that it would be freezing $9.5 billion worth of assets belonging to Da Afghanistan Bank, the Afghan central bank, in order to prevent Taliban access to the funds.
+In the days following the fall, United States government agencies began erasing public articles and images featuring Afghan civilians from their websites, fearing that the new Taliban government might use those websites to identify and target civilians for reprisals.
+The U.S. government also announced that it would be freezing $9.5 billion worth of assets belonging to Da Afghanistan Bank, the Afghan central bank, in order to prevent Taliban access to the funds.
 The International Monetary Fund also announced that it would be denying the Taliban access to special drawing rights.
 The Western Union and MoneyGram also suspended their financial services in Afghanistan.

 Furthermore, several social media companies, including Facebook and YouTube, announced that they would continue to ban Taliban content from their platforms.
 Facebook also put a feature in place allowing Afghans to lock their accounts to prevent the Taliban from collecting their information.
 The Taliban have decried such bans, arguing that it infringes on their right to free speech.
-A surge in the creation of new, pro-Taliban accounts was reported on Twitter, one of the few social media companies that have not banned the group, in the days after the fall.
+A surge in the creation of new, pro-Taliban accounts was reported on Twitter, one of the few social media companies that did not ban the group, in the days after the fall.